arobson/rabbot/README.md

 ## A Note About Etiquette
 Like everything on LeanKit-Labs, rabbot was created to address a need we had at work.
 Any time I spend on it during work hours is to ensure that it does what LeanKit needs it to.
 The considerable amount of time I've spent on wascally and now rabbot outside of work hours is because I (and LeanKit) love open source software and want to contribute.
 We hope that you find this library useful and that it makes your job or project easier.

 That said, I am often troubled by how often users of open source libraries become demanding rather than active participants.
 Please keep a cordial/professional tone when reporting issues or requesting help.
-Feature requests or issue reports that strike me as entitled or disrespectful will be ignored and closed.
-You're benefiting from a considerable amount of knowledge and effort for $0; please keep this in mind, even when you're frustrated about a defect, design flaw or missing feature.
+Feature requests or issue reports that have an entitled or disrespectful tone will be ignored and closed.
+All of us in open source are benefiting from a considerable amount of knowledge and effort for $0; please keep this in mind when frustrated about a defect, design flaw or missing feature.

 ## Additional Learning Resources